On sale now for a limited time!

 For 8 weeks I got very little sleep (save for the 4 hours I got on the bus), but I gained a lot of invaluable knowledge about the craft of comedy writing (and writing in general) and left the class with some work that I’m proud of.
 I also met some awesome people who I hope to still be in touch with for years to come.***

-My comedy adventures also took me to The Upright Citizens Brigade (UCB) in New York.
+My next comedy adventure was in July 2014, and took me to The Upright Citizens Brigade (UCB) in New York.
 Sadly, because I was not smart enough to take any photos to remember my time commuting to UCB, I just have this picture.
 Of me.
 Holding a book.
 In my apartment in D.C. … yay.

 So…I’ve tried stand-up (enjoy that).
 Sketch comedy writing (LOVE that).
 What adventure would improv hold?
 What adventure?
 Off to Improv 101!

-Again I commuted for 8 weeks, this time on Saturday morning—leaving my apartment at 5:30.
+Again, I commuted for 8 weeks, this time on Saturday morning — leaving my apartment at 5:30.
 AM.
-YES…AM on Saturday mornings and hopping on a bus from Union Station to NYC, and then back again to D.C. on Saturday evening.
+YES…A.M. on Saturday mornings (special thanks to my wife for driving me there since the Metro isn’t even open).
+I would hop on a bus from Union Station to NYC, and then back again to D.C. on Saturday evening.
 For 8 weeks.
 NUTZ.

 So what made improv such a challenge for me?
-I have spent years of my life working to “perfect” something (design, illustration, mayonnaise to mustard ratio on a sandwich)—so the idea of doing something terrible, and then not being able to fix it in the moment was incredibly difficult for me.
-Let me clarify…
+I have spent years of my life working to “perfect” a skill (design, illustration, mayonnaise to mustard ratio on a sandwich) — so the idea of being terrible at something, and then not knowing how to fix it in the moment was incredibly difficult for me.
+For example:

-Design mind + standup comedy mind = difficulty creating an alternate reality without commenting on said ridiculousness of alternate reality.
-And you can’t do that in improv.
-You gotta just “be,” B. I discovered I’m a bit more “boxed in” than I thought.
-I’m not saying this is all bad.
-But what I am saying is…I have a great deal of respect for improv performers.
-There’s a willingness to humiliate yourself there that really requires you to get out of your own head and sort of push your ego aside.
-You’re REALLY putting yourself out there.
+I found it very difficult to create an alternate reality without commenting on said ridiculousness of alternate reality.
+This is in no way a knock on improv comedy.
+Quite the opposite.
+What I’m saying is…I have a great deal of respect for improv performers.
+You’re really putting yourself out there.
+There’s a willingness to relinquish control that really requires you to get out of your own head and sort of push your ego aside.

-People say the same about standup comedy, and sure—there’s some truth to that I think—but improv is sort of like walking a tightrope where you don’t know where the end is or whether you’re gonna fall off…and IS THIS EVEN A TIGHTROPE?
+People say the same about standup comedy, and sure — there’s some truth to that I think (this is coming from a guy that’s only 3 years in) — but improv is sort of like walking a tightrope where you don’t know where the end is or whether you’re gonna fall off…and IS THIS EVEN A TIGHTROPE?
 Creating something from scratch on stage with other people is a completely different skill.
 Mad props to y’all.

-As a writer, being around performers helps you understand how to tailor your writing to the performance.
+Being around performers helped me understand how to tailor my writing to the performance.
 Which is something I don’t think I would have grasped as easily had I not been around a room full of people who live to perform.

-So, in conclusion to this overly long post—2014 in the comedy arena taught me a great deal about myself and a great deal about honing creative skills in general.
-I may be a graphic designer by profession—but if I’m being completely honest, there’s nothing in the past few years that has given me a thrill like being in a room with comedy writers doing table reads.
+So, in conclusion to this overly long post — comedy taught me a great deal about myself and a great deal about honing creative skills.
+Even though my day job is primarily as a graphic designer — if I’m being completely honest, there’s nothing in the past few years that has given me a thrill like being in a room with comedy writers doing table reads.